Why is my mulch

 How often should I replace my mulch?

-Most experts recommend replenishing your mulch once or twice per year, typically in the spring and fall.
+Most experts recommend refreshing mulch once or twice a year, typically in the spring and fall, to maintain its appearance and benefits.

 Connect with certified professionals in your area